Web3-Pi/setup-guide/docs/GetStart/single-device.md

 ### Summary
 At this point, the device is configured and ready to host an **Ethereum Node**.

-If you have default config.txt Geth, Nimbus and monitoring software will start automatically as a service.
+If you have default config.txt, Geth, Nimbus and monitoring software will start automatically as a service.

 For more information on configuring or modifying elements of Web3 Pi installation, please read the [Advance Settings](/Advanced/Networking/) section of this documentation.